coverclock/com-diag-hazer/README.md

     LOC 2020-06-11T12:24:01.018-07:00+01T 00:00:00.871 34.2.0        11003 hacienda

-LOC is the current local time provided by the host system, the elapsed time to first fix, the software release number, and the local host name.
+LOC is the current local time provided by the host system, the elapsed time to first fix, the software release number, the process id, and the local host name.
 The local time, with a fractional part in milliseconds, includes the time zone offset from UTC in hours and minutes, the current daylight saving time (DST) offset in hours, and the military time zone letter.
 If the